 Amsterdam’s Magere Brug (Skinny Bridge in English) is often touted as the most beautiful bridge in this city that boasts more than 1,200 of them.

 The old Dutch design of the Magere Brug is known as a double-swipe balanced bridge.
-It's one of just a few in Amsterdam that were constructed in this manner.
-It has two sides that can be opened - which usually do so simultaneously - and counterweights are placed in the bridge to balance the weight and make it easier to open.
+It’s one of just a few in Amsterdam that were constructed in this manner.
+It has two sides that can be opened simultaneously and counterweights are placed in the bridge to balance the weight and make it easier to open.
 Most of the other bridges in Amsterdam are single-swipe, with only one side able to open to let water traffic pass through.

 Because of where and how it sits over the river, the Magere Brug tends to open quite frequently – about once every twenty minutes, so be prepared if you’re waiting to cross.